 Leica Colorplan V1 and V2 (pre-P versions)

 Version 1 Leitz-branded Colorplan lenses came in silver metal barrels and were fitted to Pradovit projectors sold XX-XX.
 The five-element design was manufactured exclusively in Germany.
 Version 2 was upgraded to a six-element design with production split during XX-XX between Germany and Portugal.
 It is identified by a black plastic nose and differences in lettering.
-See product pages for details.
+See here for a fuller treatment of Leica Projection Lenses >.

 Reflecta Agomar 90/2.4